List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 First appearing in First Order and later in Moonlight/Lostroom, Galahad is a Shielder-Class servant and the second Heroic Spirit successfully summoned by Chaldea.
 He was summoned during Chaldea's Demi-Servant Project in which he is fused with the designer child Mash Kyrielight.
 However this move alone caused him anger towards the group as he tries to murder the researchers in Chaldea, only for Mash to stop his rage.
 Due to Mash's short lifespan, he can keep her alive inside her and lending her his powers.
 When the Grand Order began in A.D 2016, Ritsuka and Mash used his powers to complete the order and save humanity.
 But when the Foreign God decided to destroy humanity and revert the world the Age of the Gods, he decided to refuse assisting Ritsuka and stripped Mash of authority to use his powers, telling him to stop his efforts to save humanity as it was futile.
 He is shown to think highly of himself despite saving people.
+By the fourth Ordeal Call, it is revealed he is summoned by Chaldeas itself to start the Human Order Revision Incident by summoning the Foreign God Disciples.
+He is defeated by both Ritsuka and Mash, with him now recognizing Mash's newfound strength.